man7.org > Linux > man-pages

 where buf is an internal anonymous buffer.

-In all of the above cases, if ps is a NULL pointer, a static
+In all of the above cases, if ps is NULL, a static anonymous

 RETURN VALUE top

-would have been written to the byte array at s.
-If wc can not be
+or would have been written to the byte array at s.
+If wc can not

 locale), (size_t) -1 is returned, and errno set to EILSEQ.